rome/tools/packages/@romejs/js-compiler/lint/rules/react/reactInJsxScope.test.md

  unknown:2:23 lint/reactInJsxScope ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ "React" must be in scope when using JSX
+  ✖ React must be in scope when using JSX

     1 │ export function HelloWorldComponent() {
   > 2 │                 return <div>